cakephp/authentication/docs/en/impersonation.rst

 Ending Impersonation
 ====================

-Once you are done impersonating a user you can then end impersonation and revert back to your previous identity using ``AuthenticationComponent``::
+Once you are done impersonating a user, you can then end impersonation and revert back to your previous identity using ``AuthenticationComponent``::

     // In a controller